trans-travel/trans-travel/us/mt.md

 amended, as well as nearly every other law in Montana that references sex).
-However, the law was ruled invalid [due to an ambiguous title](https://dailymontanan.com/2024/06/25/montana-law-defining-sex-as-male-or-female-unconstitutional-judge-says/) by a state court.
+However, the law was ruled invalid [due to an ambiguous title](https://dailymontanan.com/2024/06/25/montana-law-defining-sex-as-male-or-female-unconstitutional-judge-says/) by a state court and [district court decision](https://www.documentcloud.org/documents/25539329-2025-02-18-order-granting-summary-judgement/).
 Thus it is not in effect.

 Non-binary people are not recognized.